-Dan Wellman is an author and web developer based in the UK; by day he works for digital agency Design Haus.
+Dan Wellman is an author and web developer based in the UK; by day he works as a software development engineer at Skype.
 By night he writes books and tutorials on varying web design topics mostly centered around jQuery and jQuery UI, HTML, CSS and occasionally, PHP.

 Book review: Learning jQuery